DataDog/documentation/content/en/tracing/languages/dotnet.md

 Notes:

-<sup>1</sup> The `AspNet` integration adds instrumentation to any application based on `Systme.Web.HttpApplication`, which can include applications developed with Web Forms, MVC, Web API, and other web frameworks.
+<sup>1</sup> The `AspNet` integration adds instrumentation to any ASP.NET application based on `Systme.Web.HttpApplication`, which can include applications developed with Web Forms, MVC, Web API, and other web frameworks.

-<sup>2</sup> The `AspNet` integration is not enabled by default in .NET Tracer 0.8.
-To enable it manually for testing purposes, see the [release notes for .NET Tracer 0.8][7].
+<sup>2</sup> To enable the `AspNet` integration, you must add the [`Datadog.Trace.ClrProfiler.Managed`][7] NuGet package to your application.

 <sup>3</sup> The ADO.NET integration tries to instrument **all** ADO.NET providers.
 Support was tested with SQL Server (`System.Data.SqlClient`) and PostgreSQL (`Npgsql`).
 Other providers (e.g. MySQL, SQLite, Oracle) might work, but have not been tested.